Claude Desktop Extension

 Book a flight across timezones

-BusyCal can store different timezones on the start and end of the same event — useful for travel:
+BusyCal can store different IANA timezones on the start and end of the same event — useful for travel:

 You: Create an event on my Travel calendar called "Flight to New York".
 Departs San Francisco at 9 AM Pacific on April 10 and arrives at 5 PM Eastern the same day.